Kamran-Afzali/Kamran-Afzali.github.io/_posts/gRain.md

 querygrain(grain.prop, nodes="spec")
 ```

-This approach combines the structural assumptions encoded in the graphical model with parameter estimates derived from data, creating models that balance theoretical knowledge with empirical evidence.
+This approach combines structural assumptions encoded in the graphical model with parameter estimates derived from data.
+While appealing, this method assumes the specified graph structure is correct—an assumption that may not hold in practice and can lead to overconfident inferences.

 ## Advanced Functionality

 ### Network Visualization and Diagnostics

-Understanding network structure becomes crucial for model interpretation and validation.
+Understanding network structure becomes essential for model interpretation, though the available tools have limitations.
 The gRain package provides several visualization options:

 ```r
 # Plot network structure